-A referral may be required because:-
+A referral may be required because: -

-- Early Help support has been offered but there is little or no evidence that this is having any impact for the pupil and their 'lived experience' is not improving - a pupil is suffering or is likely to suffer from harm
+- Early Help support has been offered but there is little or no evidence that this is having any impact for the Student and their 'lived experience' is not improving - a Student is suffering or is likely to suffer from harm

-In the first instance this should be made by telephone 01793 466903.
-It is useful to have any safeguarding / child protection records to hand.
+In the first instance this should be made by telephone 01793 466903 (Children's services); 01793 463555 (Adult services) It is useful to have any safeguarding / child protection records to hand.
 Following a telephone referral, you will be required to submit a written referral within 24 hours.

-Points to consider when completing a referral:-
+Points to consider when completing a referral: -

-- Where possible include the 'voice' of the pupil, including any behaviours displayed which may indicate an unmet need. - Provide a picture of what life is like for the pupil.
+- Where possible include the 'voice' of the Student, including any behaviours displayed which may indicate an unmet need. - Provide a picture of what life is like for the Student.
 What is their 'lived experience'? - Is the risk posed familial or extra-familial?
-Have you included what else you know about the wider family, environment and context the pupil lives in? - From the school's perspective, what are your worries for this pupil? - Are there any safety factors?
+Have you included what else you know about the wider family, environment and context the Student lives in? - From the school's perspective, what are your worries for this Student? - Are there any safety factors?
 Are there any times when the school is less worried?

 The completed referral will be shared with parents/carers, who will be asked to provide consent to the information being shared with social care.
-If consent is not given, or the referrer deems that it would place the pupil at risk to share the referral prior to reporting to social care, the information can still be shared where there is good reason to do so.
+If consent is not given, or the referrer deems that it would place the Student at risk to share the referral prior to reporting to social care, the information can still be shared where there is good reason to do so.

-Support For The Pupil
+Support For The Student

-Staff are in a position to identify concerns early, provide help for pupils, promote pupils' welfare and prevent concerns from escalating.
+Staff are in a position to identify concerns early, provide help for Students, promote Students' welfare and prevent concerns from escalating.
+To promote Students' welfare, we provide the following support: -